warrenv/el-take-2/README.md

 ### Production

 Add a crontab entry to run the script at the desired interval.
-Given the [requierments](REQUIREMENTS.txt), this is a bit tricky.
+Given the [requirements](REQUIREMENTS.md), this is a bit tricky.
 Googling will reveal some ways to run tasks every N weeks using a wrapper script.

 If you have ssh access to production servers/containers, this above